Three Percent. That’s All Fire Service Public Education Gets. Not A Typo.

 That was Fire-ED.
 That had always been Fire-ED.
 I just finally had the words for it.

-What I didn't fully appreciate at the time was how invisible that problem was to the very people living inside it.
-Fire chiefs travelled.
-They had national and international conference budgets.
-They saw what was happening across North America and beyond.
-Fire prevention officers and public educators — the people actually doing the community-facing work — largely didn't.
-Apart from a handful of larger departments fortunate enough to have full time public educators and dedicated budgets, most stayed regional, under-resourced, and disconnected from what was happening nationally and internationally.
+Fire chiefs travelled for their conferences.
+They saw what was happening from coast to coast.
+Fire prevention officers and public educators — the people actually doing the community-facing work — largely didn’t.
+Apart from a handful of larger departments with full time educators and dedicated budgets, most stayed regional, under-resourced, and disconnected from what was happening outside their own province.

-I was the one travelling coast to coast and into the US, sitting across from educators, asking what wasn't working, learning what they needed, building toward solutions to problems they hadn't even fully articulated yet.
+I was the one travelling to them, sitting across from educators, asking what wasn’t working, learning what they needed, building toward solutions to problems they hadn’t even fully articulated yet.
 All of this while my business was crumbling underneath me.
 Still investing every effort into the movement while the ground kept shifting.

 That’s the part nobody sees from the outside.
 The old boys network was looking at a woman with great ideas and no invitation to their table.
 They weren’t looking at someone who had spent years deep inside the programs they never talked about, learning what they didn’t have time to learn themselves.